Stereotype or not, the fact remains that we Brits drink an awful lot of tea. The UK consumes a whopping two kg of tea leaves per person every year.

 Of course, right after those leaves leave the pot or cup, they go straight into the bin.
 That’s 75 million kg added to landfill.
 By weight, tea and tea leaves account for 536,000 tonnes of waste.
 Three times as much as every other beverage put together.

 Luckily, you can reduce the size of your own tea-scented pile to the landfill without giving up any of your allotted two kg.
-It makes sense to use loose leaves instead of tea bags.
+It makes sense to use loose leaves instead of tea bags, especially as many tea bags contain plastic.
 This reduces the amount of non-biodegradable material that enters landfill, and you probably also know that tea leaves are highly compostable.

 Reusing Tea Leaves